Tampa Mediation Services for Divorce

 Litigation is the worst way to get divorced.
 Litigation can be long and drawn out, stressful and very expensive.
 It magnifies disputes and puts decisions about your family and your future in the hands of a judge who doesn’t know you or your family.

 Mediation is in many ways just the opposite.
 It is quicker and less costly, it reduces animosity, and it gives you control over the important issues and the details of your divorce.
 There are no “head games” and countermoves — just two spouses and a neutral third party working toward an amicable settlement.

-Tampa divorce attorney mediator Beth G. Reineke can help you explore pre-suit mediation as a less adversarial and less expensive method of separation and divorce.
-She is certified by the Florida Supreme Court to conduct divorce and custody mediations, and she is a Board Certified Emeritus specialist in divorce and family law.
+Tampa divorce attorney mediator Beth Reineke can help you explore and prepare for pre-suit mediation as a less adversarial and less expensive method of separation and divorce.
+Since 1997 she has been certified by the Florida Supreme Court to conduct divorce and custody mediations.

 Hillsborough County Divorce Mediation Services

 We handle both voluntary mediations (pre-suit divorce mediations) and court-mandated mediations (contested divorce mediations).
 Our role is to help clients take full advantage of this opportunity to resolve disputes, map out the future and avoid litigation:

 - Pre-suit mediation — The majority of our mediation cases are couples who want to resolve their divorce amicably without hiring attorneys.
 Beth Reineke keeps the discussion focused and guides you through even the stickiest conflicts.

 - Post-filing mediation — In contested divorce or custody cases, the family court typically orders the parties to try mediating before proceeding to litigation.
 We help clients make the most of mandatory mediation, but we strongly encourage pre-suit mediation: (a) You will be ordered to mediate anyway and (b) it is far easier for spouses to resolve disputes before they dig in their heels and hire separate lawyers.